Table of Contents

 Padang Padang Beach:

 This beach has become so popular they now charge an entrance fee, Rp.15.000 for adults and Rp.10.000 for children.
 To enter you walk down a staircase, partly through a cave to the most beautiful beach.
-The water is such an impressive color and there are waves out the back for anyone who wants to try surfing.
+The water is such an impressive colour and there are waves out the back for anyone who wants to try surfing.
 But close to shore it’s very safe to swim.
 You could easily spend all day here, without even leaving the sand you can get, surfboard hire, local shopping, food & drinks.

 Melasti Beach:

-When you look at a map of Bali it seems like such a small island but it’s really not.
+When you look at a map of Bali it seems like such a small island but it’s not.
 There’s so much to see and do when you travel to Bali.
 If you have any other questions about holidays in Bali please comment below.

 Amed is about a 2.5-hour drive from Denpasar airport.